Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner describes to change owner
+4-empty describes to create file